WakiMak/trentent.github.io-forked/_posts/2014-11-17-appv-5-first-launch-application-performance.md

   - Performance
   - scripting
 ---
-Our AppV 5 environment is a full infrastructure implementation. Â We utilize the management/streaming server to pull the applications down to our Citrix & 6.5 servers. Â Our & servers are Citrix PVS servers, we enable the Cache on RAM with disk overflow and the write-cache intermediate mode. Â To maximize CPU performance we have our ESXi hosts set to maximum performance and disable power management in the BIOS of the hosts. Â We have some applications that are very latency sensitive and the switching of power states on the ESXi hosts have caused performance degradation so we have power management disabled. Â We have setup our PVS servers with the secondary D: WriteCache disk where we fully mount the AppV 5 packages, removing the streaming latency that going over a network may add.
+Our AppV 5 environment is a full infrastructure implementation.
+We utilize the management/streaming server to pull the applications down to our Citrix & 6.5 servers.
+Our & servers are Citrix PVS servers, we enable the Cache on RAM with disk overflow and the write-cache intermediate mode.
+To maximize CPU performance we have our ESXi hosts set to maximum performance and disable power management in the BIOS of the hosts.
+We have some applications that are very latency sensitive and the switching of power states on the ESXi hosts have caused performance degradation so we have power management disabled.
+We have setup our PVS servers with the secondary D: WriteCache disk where we fully mount the AppV 5 packages, removing the streaming latency that going over a network may add.

-Because of some performance concerns with the Shared Content Store (SCS) I was tasked with coming up with a way of determining if there is a performance impact of switching from fully mounted applications. Â In order to determine the impact my plan was to measure a baseline based on disk performance. Â Our SMB share that we are storing our .appv packages actually has the same performance as the local disk. Â Since AppV packages are immutable, the only performance consideration we should be concerned is READ performance from the SMB share compared to the local disk. Â The writes occur in the %userprofile%appdatavfs which is stored on the C:\ drive. Â The Cache to RAM with disk overflow feature would ensure that write performance into those directories are fast and should be near instant.
+Because of some performance concerns with the Shared Content Store (SCS) I was tasked with coming up with a way of determining if there is a performance impact of switching from fully mounted applications.
+In order to determine the impact my plan was to measure a baseline based on disk performance.
+Our SMB share that we are storing our .appv packages actually has the same performance as the local disk.
+Since AppV packages are immutable, the only performance consideration we should be concerned is READ performance from the SMB share compared to the local disk.
+The writes occur in the %userprofile%appdatavfs which is stored on the C:\ drive.
+The Cache to RAM with disk overflow feature would ensure that write performance into those directories are fast and should be near instant.

 With that said, I've used the [diskspd.exe](http://blogs.technet.com/b/josebda/archive/2014/10/13/diskspd-powershell-and-storage-performance-measuring-iops-throughput-and-latency-for-both-local-disks-and-smb-file-shares.aspx) application (new from Microsoft) to measure performance.
-AppV 5 utilizes a [64KB](http://trentent.blogspot.ca/2014/08/appv-5-minimum-mounted-file-size-is.html) allocation size so that's what we'll set as our -b value. Â We'll measure Latency statistics comparing local disk to the file share as well.
+AppV 5 utilizes a [64KB](http://trentent.blogspot.ca/2014/08/appv-5-minimum-mounted-file-size-is.html) allocation size so that's what we'll set as our -b value.
+We'll measure Latency statistics comparing local disk to the file share as well.

 D:\diskspd.exe -c1G -b64K -L -d60 D:test.dat
 D:\diskspd.exe -c1G -b64K -L -d60 \citrixnas01ctx\_images\_testtest.dat